 In some cases, you may need a selection of knives.
 If you will be skinning large game, such as deer, elk, and bear, a fixed blade knife is the most desirable.
 It will have two cutting edges – one side sharp for skinning and one with a sawtooth for cutting through bone and firewood.
 For small game, such as quail and rabbits, a pocket knife with a hook will be more useful.

 If you select a bigger-than-life knife, you’ll find that it isn’t as useful as you had hoped for skinning game.
 These may be good in setting up camp, in that you can chop wood and clear camping spaces more easily, but don’t get fooled into believing that bigger is better for big game skinning!
 That’s hogwash!
 Some hunting knives allow you to actually dig with them without fear of the blade breaking loose from the handle.
 However, if you need a knife that big, you’ll probably use a multi-purpose tool.

 Whichever sized knives you select, make sure you can actually hold the knife well enough to control it.
-And remember, you’ll have to carry it on your hunting and camping trips, so it should be easy to carry.
+And remember, you’ll have to lug it with you on your hunting and camping trips, so it should be easy to carry.
 We at Knifeup really prefer a multi-purpose folding knife with a bias towards a hunting blade.
 In fact, we just purchased a Kershaw Lonerock which we really like for skinning.
 See the full review HERE.

 The kind of steel used in constructing the blade determines the quality of the knife, itself.
 Soft steel won’t keep its edge, nor will a knife that has an incorrect angle of bevel.
 The steel also needs to resist corrosion, and be durable and hard, yet flexible.
 Cheaper blades become brittle with temperature fluctuations, snapping off when you need them the most – in freezing weather when you’re building a shelter.

 Here are some examples of what to look for in quality steel: